OrangeFox86/Maple-Bus-Saleae-Analyzer/readme.md

 ![sample_word_bytes](sample_word_bytes.jpg?raw=true)
 (F) stands for Frame Word, (C) stands for CRC byte, and (#) is the data word index where # is an integer value.

+### Running the Analyzer

+I recommend enabling the glitch filter at 20 ns on the channels set for SDCKA and SDCKB when making measurements on the Dreamcast.

 ### Data Generator

 The data generator is not supported, and I don't have any current plans to.